axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 |portal-absences|

 The dialog shows you all current and upcoming absences.
-You may show also past absences by activating the option :guilabel:`Show absences in the past`.
+You may show also past absences by activating the option :guilabel:`Display absences in the past`.
 Furthermore, you can edit or delete absences by using the |edit-icon| **Edit** or |trash-icon|
 **Delete** action in the row of the respective absence.